 1. Take biotin

 Biotin (also known as vitamin B7) is a water-soluble type of B vitamin found in small amounts in eggs, milk, bananas, and other foods.
 It helps turn carbohydrates, fats, and protein from the foods that you eat into energy.
-Biotin is a highly recommended supplement taken to help boost the strength of the hair, nails, and skin.
+Biotin is a highly recommended supplement taken to help boost the best strength of the hair, nails, and skin.